 We aim to have our dogs with us for a while before placing them.
 This allows us to get to know each dog’s personality and behavioral tendencies, which helps clarify their needs and increases the likelihood of a good match with an applicant.
 We will cat test when possible (indoor cats only), but applicants must understand that while many of our dogs have been fine with cats, there is never a guarantee and therefore adopters must always take precautions.
 We will help with this.

 Often, it will be in the best interest of the hound and you for you to meet and spend some time with her/him one or more times before the hound leaves the sanctuary and makes the big move to you.

 Our job is to save and protect dogs; this is the reason behind all of our policies.
 To adopt these tender dogs who have been through too much to ever have to go through any further difficulties, one must be prepared to make adjustments and steadfast commitments for them just as for any new family member.
 In return, you get not only affection and loyalty like none before experienced, but you get to be part of the story of a saved life, and you help save other lives as well since every dog you adopt makes room for another to be saved from abandonment or torture.
 We know of no better deal.

-Hound Sanctuary is here to help you prepare for and work with your new hound, and will be here to help if ever you need assistance with your hound; moreover, if ever you can no longer properly care for or keep your hound, you return the hound to us and we ensure that s/he is properly cared for.
-This is part of our adoption agreement.
+Hound Sanctuary is also here to help you prepare for and work with your adopted hound, and will be here to help whenever you need assistance with her/him; moreover, if ever you can no longer properly care for or keep her/him, you return the hound to us and we ensure that s/he is properly cared for.
+This is part of your adoption agreement.